 As 2010 arrived and began to unfold, my uncertainty as to whether or not I might ever record again weighed heavily on my thoughts each and every day.
 After all, I really had not recorded in the studio since "BORROWED TIME" and that was back in 2007.
 The joyful release of the double-live CD "THE SUITCASE" in 2008 was a miracle that gave the impression that I had 'recorded' but, of course, the truth was that this recording came from a May, 1994 concert while touring in Europe.
 For me, with each release there came the renewed hope that perhaps one of them would make the difference, and I could return to some form of touring that would be realistic and possible.
 Needless to say, that never happened.

 Then, suddenly, out of the cosmos, I received an e-mail via the CONTACT STEVE page at this very website, and within a couple of weeks, everything changed from within.
 That particular message came from an old love of mine, and our time together dated back to 1981.
 Yes, that was almost 30 years ago!
-But, in all the time that passed in between, we really never lost total contact and the ability to communicate openly was always there, just as it had been from the beginning.
+But, in all the time that had passed in between, we really never lost total contact, and the ability to communicate openly was always there, just as it had been from the beginning.
 We had some catching-up to do, a lot of it, because the last time we spoke, she was engaged to be married.
-Of course, I sent her all the recent CDs and I suppose it was her reaction to what I had been doing in recent years that somehow inspired me to finally exit the 'dark tunnel' and the next thing I knew I practicing like crazy and finishing some pieces of music that I had been carrying around with me for years.
+Of course, I sent her all the recent CDs, and I suppose it was her reaction to what I had been doing in recent years that somehow inspired me to finally exit the dark tunnel, and the next thing I knew, I was practicing like crazy, and finishing some pieces of music that I had been carrying around with me for years.
 I still lacked a fixed vision of exactly what the concept would be of any new recording, IF I was even able to do that.

 On the road to assembling all the music, I suddenly remember the two remaining tunes that I never had the chance to record with the Caribbean Jazz Project before deciding to leave the group in 2002.
 Those tunes were "Zancudoville" and "Los Gaiteros" both deeply rooted in my wonderful experiences in Venezuela between 1999 and 2002.
 With those tunes now included, I had 11 tunes in all, and I felt ready to pick-up the phone, and to try to make this actually happen.
 I contacted Jill Dell'Abate to be my production coordinator and, lucky for me, she agreed to do it.
 From the beginning, there were only 5 players that I had in mind for this.
 I didn't even want to think about the possibility of what I might have to do if one or more of these players had a conflict and could not be part of the project.
 Those players were: Anthony Jackson(Contrabass Guitar); Dennis Chambers(Drums); Manolo Badrena(Percussion & Voice); Marc Quiñones(Timbal) and Bobby Allende(Conga).
 I knew that I could not record "Zancudoville" effectively without keyboard, and so, Rob Mounsey would be a part of this as well.
 As the music took shape, 4 of the 11 tunes would have brief vocal or vocalese sections, I decided that I would make every possible effort to see if I could get Gracinha Leporace, the great Brasilian singer, who is also the wife of Sergio Méndes, and the 'voice' of his music for decades, to participate.
 Sadly, I was never able to make that happen.